 A third party may also be held responsible for the negligent hiring and supervision of its staff.
 A person may be sexually victimized at a school, nursing home, or hospital.
 These entities are responsible for conducting background checks on their teachers, doctors, and staff.
 They must also adequately supervise their employees.
 If a student, nursing home resident, or patient is sexually abused because the organization did not use due diligence in hiring its personnel, the entity may be partly liable.

 An adult who was victimized as a child may bring a claim against the person that sexually abused him or her.
-Florida has a four-year statute of limitations on most injury lawsuits.
+Florida has a two-year statute of limitations on most injury lawsuits.
 The Florida Supreme Court, however, acknowledged that childhood victims of sexual abuse might suppress memory of the event because of its traumatic nature.
-In these situations, the victim has four years from the time he or she became aware of the abuse to file a claim.
+In these situations, the victim has two years from the time he or she became aware of the abuse to file a claim.